maxxfrazer/RealityUI/README.md

 Enabling RealityUI gestures can be doen by calling `RealityUI.enableGestures(.all, on: ARView)`, with `ARView` being your instance of an [ARView](https://developer.apple.com/documentation/realitykit/arview) object.

-RUISlider, RUISwitch, RUIStepper and RUIButton all use `.longTouch`, and if you are adding elements that use the protocol `HasClick` you can use the gesture `.tap`.
+RUISlider, RUISwitch, RUIStepper and RUIButton all use `.longTouch`, and if you are adding elements that use the component `TapActionComponent` you can use the gesture `.tap`.
 I would just recommend using `.all` when enabling gestures, as these will inevitably move around as RealityUI develops.

 `RealityUI.enableGestures(.all, on: arView)`